ski01042/ski01042.github.io/_projects/2024-04-20-SyntheticProject.md

 We generated synthetic datasets with Conditional Tabular Generative Adversarial Network (CTGAN), Data Synthesizer, Gaussian Copula, CopulaGAN, and Variational Auto-Encoder (VAE).
 According to our evaluation criteria and experiments, CTGAN emerged as the best synthetic data generation method.
 It could capture the distribution of the real data well and had the best prediction power of 0.528 at a reasonable privacy level of 0.7.
 Moreover, CTGAN could capture correlations between variables crucial to retaining the predictive power of the real dataset.

-The poster, presentation file, and codes are available [here](https://qrco.de/bevxN8).
+The poster, presentation slides, and codes are available [here](https://qrco.de/bevxN8).

 ## Video Presentation